 The charges for information provided under a freedom of information request are included in the practice guide and the model publication scheme.

 Most of the information covered by a freedom of information request is available in the practice information leaflet or on the practice website.
-Requests for other information should be referred to the Practice Manager.
+Requests for other information should be referred to Dr Emma Arnold, the DPO or the Practice Manager.
 If we do not hold the information requested, we will inform the individual within the 20-working-day time limit.

 We will provide information in a way that is convenient for the person who requested it, which may be in writing, by allowing the applicant to read it on the premises, or, if the information is held electronically, in a useable electronic format.